ravisankar-PIO/devopsonibmi/sftpForIBMi.md

 >Setup IBMi to allow other systems to access it's IFS folder using SFTP

-We are going to setup my laptop as SFTP client (which will request for files) and IBMi as the SFTP host (which will contain the files).
-So in this case, my laptop will be the one that makes a request to download files.
+We are going to setup our laptop as SFTP client (which will request for files) and IBMi as the SFTP host (which will contain the files).
+So in this case, our laptop will be the one that makes a request to download files.

-SFTP means the ability to do FTP without password based authentication.
+In a nutshell, SFTP means the ability to do FTP without password based authentication.
+Without password means weak security?
+No, That's where the 'S' in the SFTP kicks in.
 Instead of password we will use the public/private keys.
-We will give the public key to the host (IBMi) and private key to the client (my laptop).
+We will give the public key to the host (IBMi) and private key to the client (our laptop).

-It is a four Step Process where we need to,
+In order to setup IBMi as the SFTP host, where we need to,
 - [Generate Keys](#generate-keys)
 - [Share the private key to the client](#share-the-private-key-to-the-client)
 - [Setup IBMi as Host](#setup-ibmi-as-host)